 If RudderStack is not available, our web and mobile SDKs cache the events on the customer device and retry till they are delivered to the RudderStack server.

 RudderStack supports two running modes - normal and degraded

 In the normal mode, RudderStack receives events and forwards them to the destinations as usual.

 If RudderStack keeps crashing while processing the events, it enters the degraded mode after a threshold number of restarts is reached.

 In the degraded mode, RudderStack receives events and stores them.
 It will not forward to destinations.

 RudderStack has an in-built alerting service that will raise an alert when the server enters

-maintenance mode.
+degraded mode.
 The alerting service supports integrations with PagerDuty and VictorOps.
 You can configure this to be alerted when an unexpected issue occurs with the RudderStack server.

 Please refer to our alerting guide to know more about the various configuring alerts in RudderStack.